aleksandr-oliferuk/pcap2squid/README.md

 Recieve raw network trafic dump in [pcap-format](https://en.wikipedia.org/wiki/Pcap) and parse it to [squid-proxy](http://www.squid-cache.org/) log.
 Then generate report for [lightsquid](http://lightsquid.sourceforge.net/) and shows it in Web UI.

+This implementation get traffic from [mikrotik sniffer](https://wiki.mikrotik.com/wiki/Manual:Tools/Packet_Sniffer) on udp port 37008 and parse it with [trafr](http://www.mikrotik.com/download/trafr.tgz) program.
+You could rebuild parser image without it and recieve trafic just with tcpdump.

 ## Usage

 Clone this project, complete [.env](.env) with your values, then run it with `docker-compose up -d`